Here are some tips on how to store ginger to make it last for more recipes to come.

 How you store ginger is important for making it last.
 Fresh ginger that is stored properly can last you upwards of a month.

 There are multiple ways to store ginger.
-You can store ginger in room temperature or is the refrigerator in an air tight container with skin still on for the longest shelf life of the ginger.
+You can store ginger at room temperature or in the refrigerator in an air-tight container with the skin still on for the longest shelf life of the ginger.
 After you peel the ginger it will not store as long.

 3 Best ways to store ginger

 When fresh ginger is stored correctly you can make it last anywhere from a week to years.
-If you have used ginger you know that its comes in a all shapes and sizes.
+If you have used ginger you know that it comes in all shapes and sizes.

 Make sure that the skin isn’t wrinkly as this is a sign that it has probably been sitting for a while and is drying out.
 Also, look and make sure that the skin is on the thinner side.

 If you take your nail to the skin of the ginger you should be able to give it a little knick and cut through the skin to the yellowish ginger inside.

 You can leave fresh ginger out for about a week before you notice it starting to get soft and spongy.
 This is a sign that it is starting to rot.
 The best place for it is in a cool, dark, and dry environment.

 If you go through a lot of ginger this is fine.
 Most people won’t go through a whole root knob in a week so this isn’t the most popular or advisable way to store ginger.